Elucidated Rolling Diffusion Models for Probabilistic Forecasting of Complex Dynamics: Experiments

 \paragraph{Results.} An evaluation of ERDM's performance, illustrated in~\cref{fig:era5_rel}, reveals its consistent superiority in relative CRPS skill over our primary EDM baseline, by up to $10\%$.
-Similarly, it significantly outperforms Graph-EFM on the four CRPS scores reported in their study~\cite{oskarsson2024probabilistic}.
-Compared to the more computationally complex models, IFS ENS and NeuralGCM, ERDM performs competitively, but exhibits short-range weakness on some variables versus IFS ENS.
-We attribute this to our EDM-based initialization strategy, which could potentially be addressed by initializing the first window of ERDM with IFS ENS.
+Similarly, ERDM demonstrates a clear advantage over related methods, significantly outperforming Graph-EFM on all four CRPS metrics reported in their study~\cite{oskarsson2024probabilistic}.
+Against more computationally demanding models such as IFS ENS and NeuralGCM, our approach is broadly competitive.
+Its primary limitation is a noted weakness in some short-range forecasts compared to IFS ENS, which we attribute to our EDM-based initialization strategy and a backbone architecture not fully specialized for weather prediction.
 In terms of spread-skill ratio, ERDM, along with IFS ENS, delivers the most calibrated forecasts (see~\cref{fig:era5_ssr_appendix}).
-Conversely, EDM and NeuralGCM often show underdispersion in short-range forecasts.
+In contrast, EDM and NeuralGCM often produce underdispersed short-range forecasts.
 A crucial aspect of evaluating any ensemble forecast is its physical realism.
 In this regard, ERDM performs exceptionally well.
 As depicted in~\cref{fig:era5_spectra}, its normalized power spectra are on par with those of the physics-based IFS ENS.
 This is a significant achievement, as many ML models typically struggle to reproduce such physically consistent spectra—a challenge evident with NeuralGCM in~\cref{fig:era5_spectra} and documented by~\citet{rasp2023weatherbench2}.
-Results for more variables, absolute power spectra, spread-skill ratio results, as well as forecast visualizations, are included in~\cref{sec:results_app}.
+See~\cref{sec:results_app} for extended results, including analyses of extra variables, spread-skill ratios, visualizations, and an EDM vs. ERDM score card.